Toxins go up your nose and into your brain. ▼

 They use a variety of chemicals including

-• Butane gas -- a neurotoxin
+• Butane gas — neurotoxic

-• Cresol -- a carcinogen
+• Cresol — carcinogen

 Aerosol air fresheners release small particles that can be inhaled deeply into lungs and transferred into the blood stream.
-Plug-in air fresheners emit even smaller particles.

 Airborne toxic particles inhaled into the lungs can be detected in the blood in as little as 60 seconds.